ConAltDelete/Bio-sim/docs/animal.rst

 animal module
 =============

-Indroduction
+Introduction
 ------------
 This file stores all of the animal classes that can be simulated.
-If you want to simulate another animal that is not here, it must inherite from the ``animal superclass``.
+If you want to simulate another animal that is not here, it must inherit from the ``animal superclass``.
 Any global function not inside a class must contain ``__`` at the beginning or/and the end of the function.

 Theory
 ======